hapijs/joi/README.md

 var schema = Joi.string().min(10);
 ```

-If the schema is a **joi** type, the `schema.validate(value)` can be called directly on the type.
+If the schema is a **joi** type, the `schema.validate(value, callback)` can be called directly on the type.
 When passing a non-type schema object,
 the module converts it internally to an object() type equivalent to:

 ```javascript